 At the end of the certification process you will be certified as a fertility, birth and postpartum doula!
 We believe that each stage, from pre-conception all the way through to the first 6 months of life, are so interconnected that they should be taught together.

-The program is taught live and online – this means you can do the course anytime, anywhere.
 You can login and catch the class broadcasted live on Thursday nights or you can watch the recordings from your private desktop whenever you have time to fit it in.
 Yes, that means no childcare costs and you can do the whole course in your PJs!
 You will have lifetime access to the training, so you can complete it as it fits into your life.

 Next session starts September 28th, 2017.

 Grab your spot for the Fall 2017 class!